aiddun/tautornot/README.md

 A joke I came up with in physics turned into a real, albeit thrown together, project.

-The idea is actually pretty novel.
+The implementation is actually pretty interesting.
 It runs canny edge detection on a captured image, and runs a linear regression through the remaining points.
 The R (pearson correlation coeffeciant) of the result is the "taut factor".
 We can set an arbitraty threshold, and use that to determine whether a rope is "taut or not".

 The only problem with this current approach is it requires a solid (edgeless) background.